Normal Menstrual Cycle: Care Instructions

 The menstrual cycle is the series of changes the body goes through to prepare for a possible pregnancy.
-About once a month, the uterus grows a new, thick lining.
-This lining is then ready to receive a fertilized egg.
-The egg becomes fertilized if it joins with sperm and implants in the lining of the uterus.
-This is how pregnancy begins.
-When there is no fertilized egg, the uterus sheds its lining.
+About once a month, the lining of the uterus (endometrium) starts to thicken.
+Then an ovary releases an egg.
+If the egg is fertilized by sperm and attaches to the lining of the uterus (implants), pregnancy begins.
+If the egg isn't fertilized or a fertilized egg doesn't implant, the uterus sheds its lining.
 This is the monthly menstrual bleeding, or period.
 Periods happen from the early teen years until menopause, around age 50.

 A normal cycle lasts from 21 to 35 days.
 Count from the first day of one menstrual period until the first day of your next period to find the number of days in your cycle.